hoplon/notify/README.md

 The **notify.notification-rpc/register-notification!** is used to assign a function to a keyword defining a type of change.
 It takes two arguments, the keyword and the function.
-The function passed takes only a single argument--the value of the change.
+The function passed takes two argument in turn--the value of the change and the timestamp for when the change occurred on the server.

 The **notify.notification-rpc/poll-server** function is used to request changes from the server.
 Typical usage is: